glimmerjs/glimmer-website/src/guides/templates-and-helpers.md

   create src/ui/components/format-date/helper-test.ts
 ```

+Regardless of whether we use `ember g glimmer-helper format-date` or `ember g glimmer-helper formatDate`, the folder name and the helper itself will
-This will create the following structure:
+be dasherized.
+As an example, either command will create the following structure:

 ```sh
 my-app
 │